 Keeping communal areas clear

-We have a zero tolerance approach to storing materials in communal areas.
+No materials should be stored in communal areas.
 This means residents are not permitted to keep any personal items in communal areas including hallways, stairwells and landings.

-We undertake regular inspections and have a Fire Safety in Communal Areas Policy.
-This policy sets out the need for all residents to ensure communal areas are kept clear and free from items which may hinder anyone getting in and out of the block in the event of an emergency.
+We undertake regular inspections to keep these areas clear and need all residents to ensure communal areas are kept clear and free from items that may hinder anyone getting in and out of the block in the event of an emergency.

 Please help us to keep the block clear and safe and as always we encourage residents with any specific concerns about their home or block to contact us.